I remember it like it was last week.

 I’ve read where studies have been done on presidential elections in this country.
 Citizens were polled for their opinions on the candidates–not their political views but for their likeability.
 “Which do you think is friendlier?
 Which would you rather have as a next door neighbor?”

-Invariably, as I recall, the winner of those polls has won the elections.
+Invariably, as I recall, the winner of those polls has always won the elections.
 This would mean the American people found Ronald Reagan more likeable than Jimmy Carter, George Bush more likeable than Walter Mondale, Bill Clinton more likeable than Bob Dole, and George W. Bush more than John Kerry and Al Gore.

 This is not saying a thing about character or convictions or suitability for office.
 But if one were looking for a more genial personality, each of those elections decided accurately.